Fatma1511/Option-Pricing-with-finite-difference-method/README.md

 # Option-Pricing-with-finite-difference-method
 The purpose of this project is to compute the price and greeks of a vanilla option with european or american exercise.
 The Black–Scholes partial differential equation will be solved using a numerical method.
-The PDE solver must be written in C++.
+The PDE solver is written in C++.
 The user interface will use Excel.
 ## Inputs
 1. The contract type : call or put.